Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Prices are indicative, booked 3-6 weeks in advance.
 Combine with the Antwerp hack for even more segments and lower cost per XP.

-Use the mileage run calculator to calculate the cost per XP for specific routes.
+Use the mileage run routes overview to compare the cost per XP for specific routes.

 Method 4: La Premiere feeder trick

-If you book a La Premiere (First Class) ticket on Air France, all connecting flights in the same booking count as First Class for XP calculation, even if you physically fly in Business Class on those segments.
+Community reports say that on a La Premiere (First Class) booking with Air France, connecting flights in the same booking post XP as First Class, even if you physically fly Business on those segments.
+The Points Guy documented the effect, but Flying Blue publishes nothing about it and we have not yet seen it on a member statement.

 CDG-SIN: La Premiere = 60 XP

-Total outbound: 85 XP (vs. 51 XP if the feeder counted as Business)
+Total outbound: 75 XP by the published table, 85 XP if the feeder posts as First (vs. 51 XP booked entirely in Business)

 | Card | Cost/year | XP/year | Cost/XP |